xlladdins/xll/docs/Excel4MacrosH-P.md

   - > If bw\_cells is FALSE , Microsoft Excel prints cell text, borders,
     > and background patterns in color (or in gray scale).

->
+> &nbsp;

-Bw\_chart    is a logical value that specifies whether to print chart in color.
+Bw\_chart&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to print chart in color.

-Size    is a number corresponding to the options in the Chart Size box, and determines how you want the chart printed on the page within the margins.
+Size&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the options in the Chart Size box, and determines how you want the chart printed on the page within the margins.
 Size is available only in the chart form of the function.

 |          |                             |
 | -------- | --------------------------- |